-The chordwise pressure coefficient ($\mathrm{C_P}$) distributions at radial positions of $\mathrm{r/R} = 0.68$, $0.80$, and $0.89$ for the test condition of $\mathrm{\theta_c = 5^{\circ}}$ are shown in Fig.~\ref{fig9}.
-In the NL-UVLM-VPM framework, the pressure coefficient is reconstructed by interpolating the sectional $\mathrm{C_P}$ values obtained from the 2D RANS database based on the effective angle of attack for each blade section.
-It can be seen that the present numerical results are in fairly good agreement with both the experimental measurements and high-fidelity URANS results for all radial positions.
-However, minor discrepancies become more significant toward the blade tip, primarily due to stronger three-dimensional effects and tip-vortex influence.
+The chordwise pressure coefficient ($\mathrm{C_P}$) distributions at radial positions of $\mathrm{r/R} = 0.68$, $0.80$, and $0.89$ for $\mathrm{\theta_c = 5^{\circ}}$ are presented in Fig.~\ref{fig8}.
+In the NL-UVLM-VPM solution, pressure coefficients are reconstructed from the 2D RANS database using the effective angle of attack at each blade section.
+It can be seen that the predicted pressure distributions agree well with both experimental and URANS data for all radial positions.
+However, minor discrepancies become more significant toward the blade tip, primarily due to three-dimensional effects and strong tip-vortex influence.